Snowmobile: Early designs

-Ossipee, New Hampshire claims to be the home of the first snowmobile.
+Development of modern designs

+Carl Eliason of Sayner developed the prototype of the modern snowmobile in the 1920s when he mounted a two-cylinder motorcycle engine on a long sled, steered it with skis under the front, and propelled it with single, endless track.
+Eliason made 40 snowmobiles, patented in 1927.
+Upon receiving an order for 200 from Finland, he sold his patent to the FWD Company of Clintonville.
+They made 300 for military use, then transferred the patent to a Canadian subsidiary.

 In 1917, Virgil D. White set up to create a patent for his conversion kit that changed the Ford Model T into a "snowmobile".
-He also copyrighted the term "snowmobile".
+He also trademarked the term "snowmobile".
 At the time, the conversion kit was expensive, costing about $395.
 Virgil White applied his patent in 1918 and created his own snowmobile.
 In 1922, his conversion kit was on the markets and available only through Ford dealerships.

-In 1935 Joseph Bombardier assembled and successfully tested the first snowmobile.
-It was a vehicle with a sprocket wheel and a track drive system, and it was steered by skis.